-We adapted this recipe from Evelyn McCoonaughey’s “(H)Alarious Potatoes”, found in her book Sea Vegetables – Harvesting Guide and Cookbook.
+We adapted this Wakame (Alaria marginata) recipe from Evelyn McConnaughey’s “(H)Alarious Potatoes”, found in her book Sea Vegetables – Harvesting Guide and Cookbook.

 This simple and tasty dish is relatively quick to make and is a wonderful side dish to meat, fish or vegetable dishes.
 It is also great just with salad.